idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 Checkbox, ON by default

 If enabled, CafeTran use word stemming when querying for Translation Memory matches.
+CafeTran provides stemming based on the Hunspell dictionary.

 ## MEMORY SERVER